regouga/IPM-2A2S-1617/README.md

 ### How to run
 Simply download the .zip and double click on "index.html".
+<br> You can try it here, as well: https://regouga.github.io/IPM-2A2S-1617/index.html

 #### Language
 HTML5 / CSS / Javascript